Hitler Oath: Reichswehr oath

-From 1919 until 1935, the Weimar Republic's armed forces were called the Reichswehr ("Realm Defence").
+From 1919 until 1935, the Weimar Republic's armed forces were called the Reichswehr (Realm Defence).

-The Original Oath called the Reichswehreid came into effect on 14 August 1919, shortly after Reichspräsident Friedrich Ebert had signed the Weimar Constitution for the German Reich (the so-called Weimar Republic).
+The original oath called the Reichswehreid came into effect on 14 August 1919, shortly after Reichspräsident Friedrich Ebert had signed the Weimar Constitution for the German Reich.
 The Treaty of Versailles limited the Reichswehr to a total of 100,000 men.

-From 1919 to December 1933:
+From 1919 to December 1933

-"I swear loyalty to the Reich's constitution and pledge,that I as a courageous soldier always want to protect the German Reich and its legal institutions,(and) be obedient to the Reich President and to my superiors."

 In January 1933, when Adolf Hitler was appointed Reichskanzler and the Enabling Act and Gleichschaltung came into effect, the military oath changed again.

-From 2 December 1933 to 2 August 1934:
+From 2 December 1933 to 2 August 1934

-"I swear by God this holy oath,that I want to ever loyally and sincerely serve my people and fatherlandand be prepared as a brave and obedient soldierto risk my life for this oath at any time."